 You see, all of us are known for something.
 Maybe it’s our way of having a good time and letting off steam, maybe it’s the way we express our anger, maybe it’s the way we express love.
 Maybe for some of us we are known differently depending on who we are around.

-My prayer is that people, especially the children and referral agencies we work with, would see Christian Heritage (staff and foster/adoptive parents) the same way Paul described his longings for the church in Colossae.
 Paul writes, “Therefore, as God’s chosen people, holy and dearly loved, clothe yourselves with compassion, kindness, humility, gentleness and patience.
 Bear with each other and forgive one another if any of you has a grievance against someone.
 Forgive as the Lord forgave you.
 And over all these virtues put on love, which binds them all together in perfect unity” (Colossians 3:12-14).

 As we strive to live up to our calling and mission in life, my prayer is that we would be known by those same virtues as Paul describes.
 I would also pray that they would be evident to my wife and kids, my friends and extended family.
 That is how I would like to be known.

 One word of caution: Don’t let your busyness and schedule define your value; your schedule simply lets you know what you are pursuing.
 A quick way to find out about what is defining you is to pull your calendar from the past week.
 What have you spent the most time on?
 What does your activities say about your pursuits and identity.
 It might be time to re-prioritize.
-“The mark of a great man is one who knows when to set aside the important things in order to accomplish the vital ones.” ― Brandon Sanderson, “The Allow of Law”
+“The mark of a great man is one who knows when to set aside the important things in order to accomplish the vital ones.” ― Brandon Sanderson, “The Alloy of Law”